krithikaSai/cloud-labs/aws/01-ec2-amazonlinux/notes.md

 AWS requires your private key file (`.pem`) to have restricted permissions before connecting to your instance.

+Run the commands given below in your terminal (after navigating to the folder in which your .pem file is located)

 **Windows (PowerShell):**
 ```powershell
 icacls "C:\Users\<YourName>\.ssh\your-key.pem" /inheritance:r